Procurement negotiation

 Let’s elaborate on the barriers to effective procurement negotiation:

-• Lack of strategy — Procurement negotiation is at its most ineffective when it’s not sufficiently supported by a strategic plan.
+• Lack of negotiation strategy — Procurement negotiation is at its most ineffective when it’s not sufficiently supported by a strategic plan.
 If your negotiators haven’t been properly briefed on the specificities of the product they’re procuring, it’s likely that negotiations will become muddled, or that the product won’t perform its function to the desired standard.
 Make sure you give your teams what they need to make informed decisions.

 • Supplier negotiation skills — Negotiation in procurement is a compromise between two negotiating parties: the supplier and the customer.
 Both parties want what’s best for their business, which means your representatives will need to match the supplier’s negotiating skills.
 Failing to do so can result in unfavorable contract terms and SLAs.